Description of the HTTP API

 restore_qentry

-Action: Restore a quarantined object specified by its identifier—<entry ID>—to its original location.
+Action: Restore the quarantined object with the <entry ID> identifier to its original location.

 URI: /api/10.2/restore_qentry/<entry ID>